n7space/linux/README.md

 ## Optimized for Xilinx Zynq Ultrascale+ ZCU104 devboard

 ### Intro
-This branch is based on Linux v5.0-rc4.
+This branch is based on Linux v5.0 upstream master branch.
 In addition, it contains:
 * Zynq Ultrascale+ Cortex-A53 CoreSight components DTS
 * Zynq Ultrascale+ `defconfig` borrowed from Xilinx github.
 * Custom `.config` file (based on the Xilinx `defconfig`) with